Londongrad/Flashcards-Web/README.md

 # 💻 FLASHCARDS-WEB

 A completed diploma web application for learning foreign languages.
-Built with **ASP.NET Core MVC** following Clean Architecture principles.
+Built with **ASP.NET Core MVC** following Clean Architecture(First attempt.
+So, not perfect) principles.

 ---